FKnight-cyber/FKnight-cyber/README.md

-### Hello there! 👋
+### Hello World! 👋

 My name is Ryan Nicholas, i`m from Brazil, also a student in Driven Full-stack development bootcamp and graduating in Computer Science at IFCE.

 I`ve been working with **Javascript** and **C#**, but i have interest in  **C++** mostly due to its usage in game development.

-#### Some facts about me:

--I love challenges
--I've published few games on Unity
+## Facts about me!!!
+- 🔭 I’m currently working on my first mobile game.
+- 🌱 I’m currently learning React and C#.
+- 💬 Ask me about ...
+Anything
--Own 4 dogs and 4 cats 😻🐶
+- ⚡ Fun fact: I own 4 dogs and 4 cats 🐶😻

 ### Talk with me